Best Bike Rides in Western Australia

 Albany to Frenchman Bay Return

 Albany is very pretty.
-See that picture above?
+See that picture?
 Want to go there?
 Of course you do.
 This route takes in a big loop starting out in Albany and heading out all the way to Frenchman Bay.
 You get town views, harbour views, bay views, ocean views, beaches, unsealed roads, abandoned colonial building and epic scenery.
 We think this is one of the best rides you can do in Australia.
 If we haven’t convinced you, take some time to read the Cyclist article below.

 Munda Biddi Trail – Albany to Denmark